Chapter 9 – Assisted Voting

 One hundred twenty (120) days before the election, state will identify which care facilities are eligible for on-site assisted voting.
 The state will inform the election authority (i.e., the County Clerk's Office or the local Board of Elections) so that they can coordinate with the care facility management.

-Note: The decision for assisted voting is the decision of the voter, and the voter alone.
+Note: The decision for assisted voting at a care facility is the decision of the voter, and the voter alone.

 The management of the care facility may coordinate a vote by mail program and offer assistance in voting a vote by mail ballot.